pguyot/arm-runner-action/README.md

 #### `optimize_image`

-Zero-fill unused filesystem blocks during final cleanup, to make any later image compression more efficient.
-Default is to zero-fill.
+Zero-fill unused filesystem blocks and shrink root filesystem during final cleanup, to make any later image compression more efficient.
+Default is to optimize image.

 #### `use_systemd_nspawn`

-Use `systemd-nspanw` instead of chroot to run commands.
+Use `systemd-nspawn` instead of chroot to run commands.
 Default is to use chroot.

 ### Outputs